Flagellation: Shia Islam

 One school of Islam, Shi'ism, does or has practiced self-flagellation (tatbir) as a voluntary religious ritual where the faithful punish themselves (although sometimes symbolically), not for mortification of the flesh in the Christian manner, but in memory of the suffering and death of Hussein (Husayn ibn Ali), and for not helping the martyr in his final hours.
 In Shia communities around the world, including India, Pakistan, Iraq and Lebanon, Shi'a march during the month of Muharram to mourn and grieve the martyrdom of Hussein and often participate in flogging involving bloodletting on their backs with knives, blades and chains.
-The practice is controversial and has been prohibited by Shi'a marjas (high ranking scholar who provide guidance to Shia lacking in scholarship) such as Ali Khamenei, Supreme Leader of Iran and Ayatollah Ali al-Sistani.
+The practice is controversial and has been prohibited by Shi'a marjas (high ranking scholar who provide guidance to Shia lacking in scholarship) such as Ali Khamenei, former Supreme Leader of Iran, and Ayatollah Ali al-Sistani.
 Nonetheless, the practice continues among some Shi'ite men and boys.